mignon-p/butterfly-hw/README.md

 Probably the easiest way to program the ATtiny85 is by removing the chip and inserting it into the Tiny AVR Programmer.
-However, if you wish to program the ATtiny85 in-circuit, J1 has the pinout of a standard 6-pin ISP header, designed to be mounted on the back of the board.
+However, if you wish to program the ATtiny85 in-circuit, J1 has the pinout of a [standard 6-pin ISP header][8], designed to be mounted on the back of the board.
 Although it has the standard pinout, J1 is half the pitch of a standard ISP header, so you'll need an adapter.